 Role in Scouting

 In 1974, the Boy Scouts of America published the TLD Staff Guide, which credited its origins in the White Stag program.
-During our long history, we’ve also contributing to defining leadership development for youth in South America and Europe.
+During our long history, we’ve also contributed to defining leadership development for youth in South America and Europe.

 Many of our attendees are members of the Boy Scouts of America but we also attract youth from different organizations.
 The White Stag youth staff are organized as Venture Crew 122.
 Our sponsor is the White Stag Association.
-During the five decades since our founding, more than 21,000 youth have learned leadership from the White Stag program.
+During the six decades since our founding, more than 21,000 youth have learned leadership from the White Stag program.
 Hundreds of youth every year continue to enjoy the fruits of Béla Bánáthy’s vision, excited to learn leadership and have fun.

 During 2015, White Stag Sierra attracted youth from other countries including Mexico and China.